cal-cs184-student/sp22-project-webpages-yersultan-17/proj2/index.md

 layout: default
 classes:
   - landing
-title: "Project 2: Meshedit"
 ---

-# Overview
+# Project 2: Meshedit -- Overview

 In this project, we've built a program for drawing Bezier curves/surfaces and have also explored triangle meshes using half-edge data structure.